MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-microsoftdefenderantivirus.md

 <!--/Scope-->
 <!--Description-->
-Available in the latest Windows 10 Insider Preview Build.
 This policy setting allows you to configure process scanning when real-time protection is turned on.
 This helps to catch malware which could start when real-time protection is turned off.

 If you enable or do not configure this setting, a process scan will be initiated when real-time protection is turned on.